 Moreover, it also comes with two critical features which JavaScript developers absolutely love.
 These features are JSX and virtual DOM.
 Currently, 15, 16, and 17 are the latest versions of React.

 Like Angular, React is also an open-sourced project testing library.
 It means that anyone can simply download it and modify it from the source for free.
-React libraries consist of a wide range of collections from complete ReactJS templates to individual UI templates which helps in building UI in mobile app development.
+React libraries offer a vast collection of resources, from complete ReactJS templates to individual UI components, streamlining UI creation for both web app development and mobile app development.

 The number of JavaScript tools is gradually on a rise, turning the choice of fitting technology into a contest.
 The problem is Angular and React are both quite capable, modern, and extensively used JavaScript Frameworks.